Florian-Heringa/pyads-example/readme.md

     - Structure definition
     - Reading
     - Writing
+- Symbol callback that prints the information every time the value is changed

 An `environment.yml` file is provided to help initialise the conda environment used to run the script.
 Create the new environment using
 ```